 Swiftcurrent Nature Trail is a 3.1 mile moderately trafficked loop trail located near East Glacier Park, Montana that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until September.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until September.

 Glacier Park Inc. P.O.
 Box 2025, Columbia Falls, Montana 59912 406-8922525

 Very scenic and easy trail right along the lake.
 I highly recommend it for families with kids or people looking for an easy hike.
 I would also recommend stopping in at Many Glacier Hotel for snacks and drinks in the lounge, which is right along the way.

 pretty decent hike. started from many glacier picnic area and hiked 1.7 miles to many glacier hotel. (would have been 2.5 miles all the way back to the start point). what I liked about this hike was that you got too see some pretty cool things for an easy short hike. the lake is beautiful at almost any time of day, and the forest around it is thick and green. the rivers feeding the lake are also offer some cool views that were my personal favorite.
 As far as wildlife goes I didn't see any, I heard a bull moose but he never showed himself.
 With a steady elevation and short distance this is a good hike to start your day with, end your day with, or even start with as u connect to trails to jesphine lake and the grinell lakes